Elias6970/musicPdfManager/README.md

 + La aplicación no efectua los cambios hasta que no se acabe de clasificar una obra entera.

 # TODO
-`Transale the app and add the options for languages` `If you try to reclassify a piece, the window gives you the option to reclassify it` `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`
+`If you try to reclassify a piece, the window gives you the option to reclassify it` `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`